BeFranke/ErrorCategoriesPedestrianDetection/README.md

 # Error Categorization for Pedestrian Detection

 ## Introduction
+This is the repository to our paper "P. Feifel, B. Franke, A. Raulf, F. Schwenker, F. Bonarens, F. Köster: Revisiting the Evaluation of Deep Neural Networks for Pedestrian Detection", accepted at AISafety 2022 [link to paper to be added].

-This repository contains a framework for a fine-grained evaluation of the performance of pedestrian detectors, based on error categorization.
+The repository contains a framework for a fine-grained evaluation of the performance of pedestrian detectors, based on error categorization.
 8 categories are evaluated, 5 for false negatives and 3 for false positives.
 On each category, the **Filtered Log-Average Miss Rate** (FLAMR) is reported.